foospidy/HoneyPy/docs/installing.md

 ### Console

 You can run HoneyPy in console mode.
-From any terminal run:
+From any terminal run

  ```bash
  cd /opt/HoneyPy